Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Method

-As in Paper I disk model, our gas disk model accounts for a low gas density inner cavity.
-Our disk inner edge is set fixed at about 0.1~AU in our nominal simulations, unless stated otherwise.
+To account for an inner cavity, our disk inner edge is fixed at $\sim0.1$~AU in our nominal simulations unless stated otherwise.
 In order to represent the drop in surface density at this location we multiply the gas density by the following factor

 where $r$ is the heliocentric distance and $r_{{\rm in}}$ is the location of the disk inner edge.
-This approach has been also used in previous works \citep{cossouetal14,izidoroetal17}.
+This approach has also been used in previous works \citep{cossouetal14,izidoroetal17}.

-In the Appendix \ref{sec:AppendixA} we describe how planet migration is modelled in our simulations.
-We emphasize that the migration prescription considered in this work is more sophisticated than that of Paper I. Unlike Paper I, here we take into account corotation (entropy and vortensity driven) effects to be more quantitatively realistic.
+In Appendix \ref{sec:AppendixA} we describe how planet migration is modeled in our simulations.
+We emphasize that the migration prescription considered in this work is more sophisticated than that of Paper I. Unlike Paper I, here we take into account corotation (entropy and vortensity driven) effects in order to obtain a more quantitatively realistic model.